ClimateImpactLab/energy-code-release-2020/README.md

 and precipitation at 0.25 x 0.25 degree gridded resolution.
-We link climate and energy con- sumption data by aggregating gridded daily temperature data to the country-year level using a procedure detailed in Appendix A.1.4 that preserves nonlinearity in the energy consumption-temperature relationship.
+We link climate and energy con- sumption data by aggregating gridded daily temperature data to the country-year level using a procedure detailed in Appendix A.1.4 that preserves nonlinearity in the energy
-	Covariate Data Our analysis allows for heterogeneity in the energy consumption- temperature relationship as a function of two covariates: income per capita and long run climate (measured by long-run average values of cooling degree days and heating degree days).
-We obtain historical values of country-level annual income per capita from within the International Energy Agencys World Energy Balances dataset, which in turn sources these data from the World Bank.
-Cooling and heating degree days data are calculated from GMFD.

-## Step 2 - Econometric Analysis to Establish Energy-Temperature Empirical Relationship

-## Step 3 - Project Future Impacts of Climate Change
-(coming soon to theaters near you)

-## Step 4 - Estimate Empirical Damage Function
-(coming soon to theaters near you)

-## Step 5 - Compute Energy-Only Partial Social Cost of Carbon
-(coming soon to theaters near you)
+consumption-temperature relationship.

 1. Run [0_construct_dataset_from_raw_inputs.do]() to construct a country x year x fuel panel dataset with climate, energy load, population and income data.
 SEE pg.
 14
 2. Run [1_construct_regression_ready_data.do]() to construct a dataset ready for regressions.
 This script completes the following tasks: